millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide400.md

 In this lab, you will be querying files on the Oracle Cloud Infrastructure Object Storage (OCI) directly without loading them to your database.

 **Note:** Make sure you have completed <a href="https://millerhoo.github.io/journey4-adwc/workshops/journey4-adwc/LabGuide300.md" target="_blank">Lab 300: Loading Data</a> before you take this lab.
-Because you will use the data files on OCI Object Storage and the credential object from Lab 300 in this lab.
+Because you will use the data files on the OCI Object Storage and the credential object from Lab 300 in this lab.

 To **log issues**, click [here](https://github.com/millerhoo/journey4-adwc/issues/new) to go to the github oracle repository issue submission form.